delta-io/delta-sharing/README.md

 - The profile file path for `load_as_spark` can be any URL supported by Hadoop FileSystem (such as `s3a://my_bucket/my/profile/file`).
 - A table path is the profile file path following with `#` and the fully qualified name of a table (`<share-name>.<schema-name>.<table-name>`).

-## API Compatibility

-The folllowing public interfaces are considered stable, and follow [Semantic Versioning](https://semver.org/).

-- `delta_sharing.load_as_pandas`
-- `delta_sharing.load_as_spark`
-- `delta_sharing.SharingClient`

-All other interfaces in this library are considered internal, and they are subject to change across minor/patch releases.

 # Apache Spark Connector

 The Apache Spark Connector implements the [Delta Sharing Protocol](PROTOCOL.md) to read shared tables from a Delta Sharing Server.
 It can be used in SQL, Python, Java, Scala and R.